spoke-ph/twilio-runtime-spoke-api/README.md

 ### 2. Twilio account credentials

-Setup your twilio account credentials using the Twilio CLI
+Setup your twilio account credentials using the Twilio CLI.

 ```bash
 $ twilio login
 $ twilio profiles:use {YOUR_ACCOUNT}
 ```

+The `twilio profiles:use` command instructs the Twilio CLI to use the twilio account credentials you provided in `twilio login` when running subsequent Twilio CLI commands.

+> Note: You can see your local list of twilio profiles with `twilio profiles:list`

 ### 3. Spoke Developer API Credentials

 Twilio's serverless deploy process will automatically upload any environment variables in your `.env` file to the Twilio service.

-Update `.env` with the following values using your favourite editor.
+This project includes an example of this file, `.env.example`.
+Make a copy of `.env.example`, rename it to `.env` and then update the following values using your favourite editor.
 The values for `YOUR_SPOKE_CLIENT_ID` and `YOUR_SPOKE_CLIENT_SECRET` are provided to you when you create a Developer API in your Spoke account:

 ```
 SPOKE_CLIENT_ID={YOUR_SPOKE_CLIENT_ID}